-A cat occasionally eating grass but doesn’t throw up is not something to worry about.
+It is not something to worry about if only occasionaly your cat eats grass but doesn’t throw up.
 As long as he is passing stool regularly, the stool does not have blood and he is active with good appetite.
 What is worrisome is when a cat starts eating grass excessively followed by frequent vomiting.
 If this is a regular occurrence, it may be something serious so bring the cat to the veterinarian for a check-up.
 The frequent vomiting may also be a sign of another problem totally unrelated to eating grass.

 Growing Your Own Grass

 Cats eating grass is fine as long as you guard against the accidental swallowing of pesticides, herbicides or any other chemicals used to treat the grass in the yard.
 A cat with no access to grass may start chewing on houseplants instead.
 Keep in mind that a number of house plants are toxic to cats so ask your veterinarian about this.
 A lack of dietary fiber can sometimes result to a wool sucking behavior in cats that may lead to more serious gastrointestinal obstruction problems if left unchecked.

 To meet this need for cats to nibble on grass, it is a wise idea to grow your own grass.
 Indoor pots are a good place to grow cat grass.
 It is a safer alternative for cats as opposed to the potentially hazardous activities of going outdoor to graze, eating house plants and chewing on non-edible materials.